Paul044/Repo/README.md

 You can use embroidery hoop with:

 1. Your hands
-a.

 In that case just take the hoop in one hand and do the embroidery things with another

 2. Embroidery stand
-a.

 In that case place the hoop to the stand according to the manufacturer instruction.
 Now you got your both hand free to embroider

 ## Tests

-Describe and show how to run the tests with code examples.
+When you’ve accomplished the installation you might like to test it.
+Gently push your fabric in the middle.
+If it still looks smooth than it’s ok.
+In other case repeat the installation and make sure that it fits tight (e.g. tighten adjustment screw even more)
 ## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+Any questions and suggestions would be appreciated.
+Write me at paul.dnet@gmail.com

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+No license required